A Manifesto for Independence

 What Self-Publishing Isn’t

 “Self-publishing” was once synonymous with “vanity publishing”, which is arguably the dirt from which it sprung.
 However, the distinction is much clearer nowadays.
 “Vanity presses”, as the name suggests, are printing services that charge an upfront cost to authors to print their book, often in bulk.
-They are uninvolved with the development of the book and its marketing and post-publication life.
+They are uninvolved with the development of the book, its marketing, and its post-publication life.
 This approach is regarded negatively by both authors and other publishers, despite the on-paper similarities to self-publishing.

 “Why?”